 Female fertility tests

 Improving your Sperm Health increases your chances of conceiving.
 ExSeed will tell you your overall sperm health and identify the steps to improve your fertility.

 The World Health Organization recognizes smartphones as being a great tool for sperm analysis as they are equipped with high-quality digital cameras.

-The number is made up of three measurements: volume, concentration, and motility.
+The number is made up of the three measurements: volume, concentration, and motility.

 See your sample footage